askonomm/dompa/README.md

 ```

 Do note that when using the `defhtml` macro in ClojureScript, you have to use `:refer-macros` instead of `:refer`, due to the differences in how ClojureScript deals with macros.

+### Other

+While the above covers the most common use cases of Dompa, such as turning HTML into a tree of nodes and vice versa, you can actually make use of the underlying lower-level stuff that makes it all work separately as well:

+- `dompa.coordinates/compose` - create coordinates (range positions) of HTML nodes from a HTML string
+- `dompa.coordinates/unify` - unify coordinates (merges the same block nodes together)
+- `dompa.coordinates/->nodes` - transform coordinates into a tree of nodes
+- `dompa.html/->coordinates` - transform HTML into coordinates